matthewakrigg05/AboutMe/README.md

 - I’m also learning more on the side: **Java Swing, Python and Web Dev**

-- All of my projects are available at [https://github.com/matthewakrigg05](https://github.com/matthewakrigg05)
+- All of my projects are available here at [https://github.com/matthewakrigg05](https://github.com/matthewakrigg05)

 <h3 align="left">Where to find me:</h3>
 <p align="left">